-During the flight home, each Veteran will be given a large envelope filled with letters written especially for them by family, school children and members of the community, both young and old.
+During the flight home, each Veteran will be given a large envelope filled with letters written especially for them by friends, family, school children and members of the community, both young and old.
 Many tears have been witnessed on the plane ride home when the Veterans receive their letters and see that people have taken the time to write them a personal letter.
-Please avoid the depiction of guns.
+Please avoid the depiction of guns in your letters.

 Address the letter to your Veteran personally, setting forth your thanks and appreciation for their service and how they have touched your lives.
 Letters to an “Appreciated Veteran” can be written and mailed at any time.
-If you have have a letter to specific person, friend or family member your letters need to be received no later than two weeks prior to their scheduled flight.
-If you are a student, please use your name; first name and last initial, your classroom teacher and/or classroom code (i.e., 3rd Grade, Mrs. Johnson or 3J) plus your school name, city and state somewhere on your letter.
+If you have a letter to a specific veteran, friend or family member, your letters need to be received not later than two weeks prior to their scheduled flight.
+If you are a student, please use your first name and last initial, your classroom teacher and/or classroom code (i.e., 3rd Grade, Mrs. Johnson or 3J) plus your school name, city and state on your letter.

 School children may color or draw pictures of flags, stars, soldiers, or write words like freedom, honor, thanks, hero, and so on.
 Use patriotic colors in your drawings.
 Please do not draw guns as some veterans may be sensitive to this depiction.
 You may add stickers to your papers if you would like.

 Eastern Iowa Honor Flight

 P.O.
 Box 502

 Please put the name of your Veteran on the back of the envelope.
 If you want the letter to go to any veteran simply write “Appreciated Veteran” similarly.